jaekwon/Cardamom/Readme.md

+Things are still changing.
+Fast.

+### Base

+New-style Classes for CoffeeScript

+Benefits:
+ - Avoid the usage of 'name: =>' for bound-method declarations, which is inconsistent with the rest of CoffeeScript.
+ - Decorators work flawlessly with bound methods.
+ - Declarative syntax for methods, for more literate code.

+### Fn

 Allows the declaration of argument structure.

     -   X     : any type.
 X is a placeholder for the argument name (not used)